-Our Legambiente 2017 Twinner Davide Sabbadin visited a conference on civil society in Hong Kong.
-In Nuova Ecologia, his article reflects the influence of the new China’s Overseas NGO Law focused on NGO cooperation with European and German NGOs.
-Davide talked to Dr. Fabian Horst, EU-China Civil Society Ambassador, who he met there.
-Fabian Horst states that the situation unfortunately worsened.
-He explained that the State obliges European NGOs to registrate through cumbersome and costly processes as well as to partner with a “tutor” Chinese NGO.
-These are mainly dependent on the Ministry of the Interior and often represent state bodies or institutions.
+Our 2017 Twinner Davide Sabbadin, Legambiente Italy, visited a conference on civil society in Hong Kong.
+In Nuova Ecologia, his article reflects the influence of the new Overseas NGO Law focused on NGO cooperation with foreign NGOs in China.
+Davide talked to Dr. Horst Fabian, EU-China Civil Society Ambassador, who he met there.
+Horst states that the situation unfortunately worsened.
+He explained that the state obliges European NGOs to registrate through cumbersome and costly processes as well as to partner with a supervising Chinese organization/institution.
+These are mainly dependent on the Ministry of the Interior and often represent state bodies.
 The costs linked to the registration application have been a growing disincentive for foreign NGOs who as a result, have been forced to leave the country.
-NGOs working on “sensitive” topics such as syndicalism, migrants, protection of ethnic groups, mass media and religion.
-Fabian Horst further said that no international NGO that deals with the protection of LGBTQ rights and human rights, has so far been accepted.
+NGOs working on “sensitive” topics such as syndicalism, migrants, protection of ethnic groups, mass media and religion are even more discouraged.
+Horst further said that no international NGO that deals with the protection of LGBTQ rights and human rights, has so far been accepted.

 Read more here (Italian):